fachat/csa_ultracpu/CPLD/README.md

 (or raster rows in bitmap mode).
 I.e. with this you can enable 50 character row screens.

-#### Moving Sync

-The character height can be switched between 8 pixel rows and 9 pixel rows (using R9 of the emulated CRTC, see below).
-This gives a displayed height of the screen of either 400 or 450 (each rasterline is displayed twice, see previous section).

-For the video code, the screen starts with the first displayed rasterline.
-The sync position is fixed to that position, i.e. it has a fixed rasterline where the vertical sync is triggered.
-The value is selected such, that the displayed data is about centered on the screen.

-Now, if the character height is changed, the height of the displayed data is changed, and to keep the this area vertically centered, the position of the vertical sync in relation to the first rasterline is moved.

-While, due to limited resources in the previously used CPLD, this was a problem and disturbed the video timing, this is fixed in the FPGA implementation.

 ### $e801 (59393) Memory Map Control